📢 Follow ST on Google News Click Here

 BharatPe - Business Model

 The BharatPe business is an Indian QR code-based payments company that operates on a B2B2C model because it helps the customers as well as the merchants or shop owners/retailers and other businessmen/women.
-The company's app accepts payments from 100+ mobile apps downloaded in the Indian mobiles on India's UPI system by offering businesses a single interoperable QR sticker as per various report news in February, 2022.
+The company's app accepts payments from 100+ mobile apps downloaded the Indian mobiles on India's UPI system by offering businesses a single interoperable QR sticker as per various report news in February 2022.

-The QR can be scanned and then payments are accepted from all renowned mobile apps such as PayTm, WhatsApp, Mobikwik, Amazon Pay, BHIM, Google Pay, Freecharge and TrueCaller.
+The QR can be scanned and then payments are accepted from all renowned mobile apps such as Paytm, WhatsApp, Mobikwik, Amazon Pay, BHIM, Google Pay, Freecharge, and TrueCaller.
 Retailers also get immediate credits for transactions made in their bank accounts on the same day.

 In 2021, the cricketers Rohit Sharma, Jasprit Bumrah, KL Rahul, Mohammed Shami, Ravindra Jadeja, Suresh Raina, Shreyas Iyer, Prithvi Shaw, Sanju Samson, Yuzvendra Chahal, and Shubhman Gill were signed as BharatPe brand ambassadors.